-Learn more about Uruguay and other countries in our daily postcard e-letter.
-Simply enter your email address below and we'll send you a FREE REPORT - Live in First World Comfort in Uruguay.
+Learn more about Uruguay and other countries in our free daily postcard e-letter.
+Simply enter your email address below and we'll also send you a FREE REPORT - Live in First World Comfort in Uruguay.

 This special guide covers real estate, retirement and more in Uruguay and is yours free when you sign up for our IL postcards below.

 - Capital City: Montevideo

 - Climate: Warm temperate; freezing temperatures almost unknown

 - Time Zone: GMT-3

 - Language: Spanish (official)

 - Country Code: 598